ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 ====================

 You may want to add a custom RISC-V core to Chipyard generator.
 If the top module of your core is not in Chisel, you will first need to create a Verilog blackbox for it.
-See ::ref:`_incorporating-verilog-blocks` for instructions.
+See :ref:`incorporating-verilog-blocks` for instructions.
 Once you have a top module in Chisel, you are ready to create integrate it with Chipyard.

 .. note::